randomcoder67/XFCE-Laptop-Config/configure/README.md

 `yt-dlp` yt-dlp without the video ID in filename
 `yt-aria` yt-dlp using aria2c as downloader
 `yt-aria-limit` yt-dlp using aria2c as downloader (limited to 3MB/s)
+`yt-folder` yt-dlp from an input file (-l to use download limit)
+`yt-music` download music in format required for music-tag program
 `hashfolder` gets checksum hash for all files in given folder (sha256sum)
 `cmpfolder` cmp files in two directories
 `music` play music (defaults to curPlaylist, use `-a artist` to play music by given artist)
-`yt-music` download music in format required for music-tag program
 `tagmusic` run music tag program (Usage: `tagmusic filename.m4a AppleMusicAlbumID`)
 `gits` git status
 `gitd` git diff